 Oh- I promised you a cool little trick for figuring out how the catchlights will look when you are setting up your lighting.
 Assuming that you are setting up your lights before you put your subject in front of your camera, you can hold a marble in your hand and see exactly what your catchlight will look like and where it will appear in the eye.

-Okay, now go practice!
-Create some cool images because your best shot is your next shot.
-So keep learning, keep thinking, and keep shooting. – Adios!
+And until next time, gang, go pick up that camera and shoot something because your BEST shot is your NEXT shot.
+So keep learning, keep thinking, and keep shooting.
+Adios!